 BitmapFactory.decodeByteArray(byteList, boffset, blength);

-- Run the forward method of the module Keep in mind that the model needs to output a tensor or something that you really understand and can parse easily in java.
+- Run the forward method of the PyTorch module on the parsed data.
 Sometimes the model outputs a map so the output of the model is in the "out" key of the map.

 - Send the data to the frontend and display it